bwlewis/irlba/README.md

 Help documentation for each function includes extensive documentation and examples.
 Also see the package vignette, `vignette("irlba", package="irlba")`.

-## What's new?
+## What's new in Version 2.2.0?

-Version 2.2.0 includes stronger convergence criteria and a new argument `svtol` associated with that.
+We include stronger convergence criteria and a new argument `svtol` associated for that.
 The new approach helps guarantee more accurate solutions for some difficult problems.
 The tradeoff is that the default behavior is a little slower than before because at least two Lanczos iterations are always run.
 The new convergence behavior can be disabled with `svtol=Inf`.

-Version 2.2.0 also includes a new function, svdr()--another state of the art truncated SVD method based on the superb randomized SVD algorithm of Gunnar Martinsson and others.
+The new package version includes a new function, svdr()--another state of the art truncated SVD method based on the randomized SVD algorithm of Gunnar Martinsson and others.
 Both irlba() and svdr() work well.
-Svdr uses a block method and often exhibits better convergence in problems where the largest singular values are clustered.
+Svdr uses a block method and may exhibit better convergence in problems where the largest singular values are clustered.
 See the documentation and examples in the package.
 (Block versions of irlba exists, but are not yet implemented by this R package--something coming in the future.)

+We re-introduced a solver for estimating the smallest singular values of a matrix and associated singular vector spaces.
+The solver is based on the oringial Harmonic Ritz vector augmentation method of Baglama and Reichel.
+Beware that this method is somewhat experimental and may fail to converge, or may converge poorly, to estimated singular values for very ill-conditioned matrices.
+Along with block methods for irlba, this is an active area of work--feel free to contribute!

 ## Deprecated features

 The `mult` argument is deprecated and will be removed in a future version.
 We now recommend simply defining a custom class with a custom multiplcation operator.
-The example below illustrates the old and new approaches, as well as a few other equivalent approaches.
+The example below illustrates the old and new approaches.

 ```{r}
 library(irlba)